ecmwf/odc/docs/content/implementation/decoding-data.rst

 .. _`decoder-custom-layout`:

 Custom layout
-   For a custom layout, the stride size can be specified, leading to a more complex layout that better fits the data.
+   A periodic memory layout can be explicitly specified for each column to be decoded.
+This comprises a memory location for the first data element, the size of each data element, the spacing (or stride) between each data element and the maximum number of rows that can be decoded.

-   For example, this is useful in Python workflows since *pandas/numpy* data frames are constructed with more optimized layouts.
-In this case all of the strings in data might be grouped by length, followed by all integers, and finally by real numbers.
+   As an example, this is used to implement an efficient decoder to *pandas* DataFrames in *pyodc*, by specifiying the internal memory layout of the constructed DataFrame.

    .. tabs::